-"She's locked herself in our room, and she won't talk to anyone," says Sue Ann.
+"She's locked herself in our room, and she won't talk to anyone," adds Sue Ann.
 "We were just about to see if Mrs. Garrett could help."

-"Now just hang on," Jo pacifies, gesturing with her hands like she's patting down the excitement.
-"Don't get your pantyhose in a bunch.
-Maybe I can help."
+"Hang on," Jo pacifies, gesturing with her hands like she's patting down the excitement.
+"You guys run to Mrs. Garrett with every little problem?
+What if I can help?"

-"You hardly know her," Tootie responds, hands on hips.
+"You hardly know her," Tootie says, hands on hips.
 "What could you possibly say to Cindy that Mrs. Garrett couldn't do ten times better?"

-The brunette glares at the prepubescent girl and replies, "Where I'm from, you depend on your friends when you're in a bind.
-You don't go crying to your mommy or daddy every time you break a nail or step on one.
+Jo glares at the prepubescent girl and replies, "Where I'm from, you depend on your friends when you're in a bind.
+You don't go crying to mommy.
 Give me ten minutes.
 If she isn't out by then, you can send for help."

 Knock.
 Knock.
 Knock.

 "Cindy, it's Jo," she shouts back with her face right next to the door.
-"I'm the girl you almost ran over with your hog."
+"The girl you almost ran over with your hog."

 Natalie turns to Molly and whispers from behind Jo, "Cindy has a motorcycle too?"

-"The girl from downstairs," comes from the other side of the door.
+"The girl from downstairs," Cindy resolves from the other side of the door.
+She sounds closer now.